naasse/go-pi/README.md

 ## rfid

 Begin listening on RFID (RFC522).
-When a known RFID UID is detected, play the song that it maps to via omxplayer over a Bluetooth speaker.
+When a known RFID UID is detected, play the song that it maps to via VLC.

+Volume controls should be controlled by the device, defaults, and VLC should be marked to Play and exit.

 ### Dependencies